 The recipe I am sharing, however, is not quite so old.
 This recipe is my take on Rosemary Gladstar’s original recipe from the early 1980s.
 For a bit of background info, Rosemary Gladstar is the renowned herbalist who coined the term Fire Cider and created the original recipe for it.
 She passed along her recipe during the classes she taught at her school, the California School of Herbal Studies, and from there it became the stuff of legends.
 As is the way with many good herbal remedies, people have taken the original recipe, gotten creative with it, and made it their own.
 Popular variations of Fire Cider include the addition of turmeric, elderberries, lemon, herbs, etc. If you’re interested in seeing some of these recipes for other versions of Fire Cider, you can grab a copy of Rosemary’s Fire Cider book here.

 So what I love most about Fire Cider is that it is basically a culinary recipe, made from common food ingredients.
 And while I’ve been known to take a shot of Fire Cider straight up on occasion, especially If I feel like I have a cold coming on, or if I am feeling a bit congested, the way I typically use Fire Cider is by incorporating it into my diet.
 I like to mix a few spoonfuls with olive oil to make a vinaigrette or drizzle a little over my scrambled eggs as a hot sauce.
 I sometimes stir a little into my bone broth to sip in the evening while snuggled under a warm blanket.
-It’s lovely added to a cup of hot water with lemon and honey.
+It’s lovely to add to a cup of hot water with lemon and honey.
 And in a class I took recently to learn to make Fire Cider, it was suggested that a bit of Fire Cider in your hot cocoa is a fine and delicious thing, and I tend to agree!

 As a side note: This is a bit of background I feel I would be remiss in not mentioning.
 If you are already familiar with Fire Cider and Rosemary Gladstar, you probably already have heard about the legal controversy surrounding the name Fire Cider.
-I won’t tell the whole story here, but I’ll sum it up by saying that the name Fire Cider was briefly trademarked by a young upstart company who claimed it as their own.
+I won’t tell the whole story here, but I’ll sum it up by saying that the name Fire Cider was briefly trademarked by a young upstart company that claimed it as its own.
 Following a long legal battle that included Rosemary and several other brave herbalists, the trademark has been revoked, and the name returned to the people, where it has always belonged.
 If you are interested, read more about it here.

 So let’s talk ingredients: